UU-ER/AdOpT-NET0/docs/source/workflow/LoadData.rst

 From model
 ^^^^^^^^^^^^^^^^
-For the technologies and networks, you can copy the JSON files in automatically using the ``copy_technology_data`` and ``copy_network_data`` methods below.
+For the technologies and networks, you can copy the JSON files in automatically using the :func:`copy_technology_data` and :func:`copy_network_data` methods below.
 Note: the method automatically checks which technologies and networks it has to copy from the model repository by reading in the ``Technology.JSON`` and ``Network.JSON`` files, respectively.
 Thus, make sure to use the naming conventions as in the JSON files in the model repository.